Terms and conditions

 1.3 Only one entry per participant is allowed.

-2. Submission categories
+2. Submission requirements

 Text: 400 words maximum